aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/xfaforms/convert-form/_index.md

 - Adobe XML Forms Architecture (XFA) forms, introduced in the PDF 1.5 format specification as an optional feature.
 (The XFA specification is not included in the PDF specification, it is only referenced.)

-It’s not possible to extract or manipulate pages of XFA Forms, because the form content is generated at runtime (during XFA form viewing) within the application trying to display or render the XFA form.
+It's not possible to extract or manipulate pages of XFA Forms, because the form content is generated at runtime (during XFA form viewing) within the application trying to display or render the XFA form.
 Aspose.PDF has a feature that allows developers to convert XFA forms to standard AcroForms.

 ```php